Wonderpol/url-shortener-service/README.md

 * Some users are scared of long links
 * Easy link management
-* Keep track of link statistics
+* Keep track of link traffic

 The project is still in development due to that some features may not be available.